-- Ability to operate hand tools, testing instruments, and vehicles common to the trade.
+- Operate tools, equipment, and vehicles common to the trade.

-- Ability to safely work with mild chemicals common to the trade in a manner which protects oneself, others in the area of the work, and to the environment.
+- Work safely with mild chemicals common to the trade in a manner which protects oneself, others in the area of the work, and the environment.

-- Ability to work out of doors in all types of weather.
+- Work out of doors in all types of weather.

 - Ability to lift large heavy, bulky items.

-- Ability to work effectively with other members of the department, and meet the public well.
+- Work effectively and respectfully with other members of the department, College, and community.

-- Annual continued education.
-Must include, but is not limited to acquiring certification from Wisconsin Department of Trade and Consumer Protection (WI DATCP) for Category 3: Turf and Landscape pesticide application and the International Society of Arboriculture (ISA) for certified arborist, within one and two years of employment, respectively.
+- Acquire certification from Wisconsin Department of Trade and Consumer Protection (WI DATCP) for Category 3: Turf and Landscape pesticide application within one year of employment.